kobehua2028/CS180-Group-Project/README.md

   - Defines methods for comment class
 - Comment test class
   - Ensures that methods such as incrementing likes/dislikes or creating comments is working properly.

+## SMClient
+##### Purpose:
+Acts as the user interface for the application.
+It enables users to interact with the social media system by sending requests to the Server class.

+##### Functionality:
+The Client class provides methods for:
+- User login and profile management.
+- Creating, viewing, and interacting with posts and comments.
+- Managing friends and blocking users.
+- Handling user commands and sending appropriate requests to the server.

+##### Relationship to Other Classes:
+- Sends requests to the Server class, which processes them and interacts with the SocialMediaDatabase.
+- Does not directly interact with SocialMediaDatabase

+##### Testing:
+First run SocialMediaServer to connect the client and server class.
+Then run the main method in SMClient with the test cases to ensure the functionality of the class.

+## SocialMediaServer
+##### Purpose:
+Serves as the intermediary between the Client and the SocialMediaDatabase.
+It handles all logic for managing users, posts, comments, and interactions.

+##### Functionality:
+The Server class provides methods for:
+- Profile Management: Displaying profiles, adding/removing friends, and blocking/unblocking users.
+- Post Management: Creating, hiding, unhiding, liking, disliking, and deleting posts.
+- Comment Management: Adding, deleting, liking, and disliking comments.
+- Validation: Ensures operations are only performed if valid (e.g., users exist, users aren’t blocked).

+##### Relationship to Other Classes:
+- Receives requests from the Client class.
+- Directly interacts with the SocialMediaDatabase to manage data.

+##### Testing:
+Verified in SocialMediaServerTest through manual input tests covering:
+- Account creation and login.
+- Interactions such as posting, commenting, liking, and blocking.
+- Invalid commands and error handling.